openstad/openstad-docs/technical/deploying/installing-on-digital-ocean.md

 helm upgrade  -f custom-values.yaml openstad . -n openstad
 ```

-## What to expect:

-Domains configured should now run with standard CMS.

 ## What to expect

 When everything went according to plan the base domain (for example www.amsterdam.openstad.org) should show a default empty openstad site.
-If you go to /oauth/login you should see.
+If you go to /oauth/login you should should get to a login screen where you can login with the token you set in the installations process.
+At the www.admin.openstad.org.

 ## Some other commands